Skip to main content

 1. Primary provider fails — error, timeout, or circuit breaker open

-2. FallbackResolver identifies alternative providers that support the requested model
+2. Candidate resolution — the gateway picks alternative providers on the same route that support the requested model

-3. Capability filter removes providers that don't support the request's response_format (if specified)
+3. Capability filter — providers that can't satisfy the request's response_format (if specified) are dropped from the candidate list

-4. Retry with fallback — the request is sent to the next available provider
+4. Retry with fallback — the request is sent to the next available capable candidate

 Failover with Capability Matching